370rokas/370rokas/readme.md

 - Node.JS
 - Lua

-## 🔧 I've got experience in:
+## 🔧 I've got experience with:
+- Python web scraping
+- Discord & Telegram bot development with Node.JS
+- Express.js
 - MySQL
-- Express.js
-- Avalonia
+- memgraph

 ## 📬 Get in touch
 Feel free to contact me on any of these platforms, although i respond fastest on Discord or Telegram.